dilawer11/PriVA-C/README.md

 ## Description

 This repository contains the code used for processing datasets from our paper.
-This repository also contains the code to run Spying attack on the given datasets
+This repository also contains the code to run Spying attack on the given datasets.
+Each dataset is initially in PCAP format captured through `tcpdump`.
+To enable easier processing we first convert it to CSV format removing extra items e.g contents of the packet (except DNS) as they are encrypted.
+Then we create time windows around each activity we want to fingerprint i.e voice commands.
+These windows can be of different lengths, however, in this work we consider 30 second windows.
+After extracting windows we need to extract features from the windows and finally we can train machine learning models on the extracted features.

 ### Security/Privacy Issues and Ethical Concerns